 OK, first-timers, we're going to let you in on a little secret.
 Thanksgiving dinner isn't really a complicated dinner to make.
 Roasting a turkey is like roasting a very large chicken, which is pretty basic stuff.
 Trust us, you've got this.

 Still, when you're hosting your first Thanksgiving, there are plenty of small steps you can take to ensure you pull it off without a hitch.

 First things first.
 Make a guest list.
-Then plan your menu.
-Are you doing all of the cooking or are friends and family bringing dishes?
+Then plan your Thanksgiving menu.
+Are you doing all of the cooking or are friends and family bringing dishes for a Thanksgiving potluck?
 Create a complete shopping list.
 But before that...

 At least two weeks out, take stock of your dinnerware, kitchen tools, and gadgets, spices and other staples in your pantry...and don't forget to count chairs.

 At least one week before the big day, do your shopping.
 The longer you wait, the more packed the grocery stores get.
 Plus, stuff gets sold out.
 For a low-stress shopping experience, head to the store early in the morning or late evening.